 Health Guide Chapter 8

 - There is no vaccine to protect you from the Zika virus.
 You need to prevent daytime bites from mosquitoes.
 The best strategy is to apply permethrin spray or soak to clothing and a DEET or picaridin repellent to your skin.

 - Historically, DEET-based repellents were the gold standard of protection under circumstances in which it is crucial to be protected against disease-transmitting insect bites.

-- Low-concentration (5% to 15%) DEET, picaridin, and biological repellents are acceptable for preventing nuisance bites in areas without malaria, West Nile Virus or other serious endemic illnesses.
+- Low-concentration (5% to 15%) DEET, picaridin, and biological repellents are acceptable for preventing nuisance bites in areas without malaria, West Nile Virus or other serious insect-borne illnesses.

 - The fear of “DEET toxicity” prevents many people from using repellents properly; this fear is unfounded.
 DEET, however, may be less cosmetically acceptable (i.e., have more side effects, such as skin irritation) than non-DEET repellents

 - Permethrin is an insecticide that is chemically related to natural pyrethrum.
 It kills mosquitoes and ticks that land on permethrin-treated fabric or gear, but is nontoxic for human use.